comsysto/pokemon-trivia-challenge/README.md

 1. Run `docker-compose up` in your terminal
 2. Get a cup of tea or coffee and give Docker a few minutes to build the containers
-3. Once the server reports `🚀 GraphQL Server running on http://localhost:4000` in the terminal you can navigate to http://localhost:5000 (**mind the port!**) and play the game
+3. Once the server reports `🚀 GraphQL Server running on http://localhost:4000` in the terminal you can navigate to your host at port **5000** and start playing the game

 ### Stopping

-1. Ctrl+C to attempt a graceful stop of the process
+1. Ctrl+C to attempt a graceful stop the process
 2. Run `docker-compose down`
 3. Follow up with `yarn docker:prune` to to remove the built images in order to free up some space as well as dangling references